Film / Sweet Home

 - Ghost Butler: Happens few times.

 - Gory Discretion Shot: Despite not taking discretion in some parts, this happens during Asuka's Shoot the Dog moment.

 - Ha Ha Ha No: When Kazuo starts laughing about Akiko's worries, she does this.

-- Half the Man He Used to Be: Taguchi becomes this in the movie.
+- Half the Man He Used to Be: Taguchi becomes this.

 - Haunted House Historian

 - Heroic B.S.O.D.: Asuka, shortly before being killed.

 - Heroic Sacrifice: Yamamura, in order to save Emi from Demonic Possession.

 - Infant Immortality: Averted.
 The accidental death of Mamiya's son is what causes the events of the mansion to unfold.